Skip to main content

 The budget is the City’s plan for where it will get money (revenues) and how it will spend it (expenditures) in alignment with our long-term vision.

-The City has approximately 70 different services.
+The City has 70 different services and over 200 construction projects.
 Each business area looks at what money they think they’ll need over the next 4 years in order to deliver on their programs and services, and move construction projects forward.

-Then, the City looks at what it can afford, and prioritizes the needs of each business area based on what’s absolutely necessary and how it aligns with our strategic long-term vision.
-We call this priority-based budgeting.
+Next, the City looks at what it can afford, and prioritizes the needs of each business area based on what’s absolutely necessary and how it aligns with our strategic long-term vision.

 There are a lot of other factors that go into decision-making about the budget.
 The City also looks at the economy, the state of our savings and investments, anticipated funding from other orders of government and our financial forecasts for the next 10 years.